 Our Big Backyard

 Teachers make connections between subject areas to engage students and enhance learning.
 At the beginning of each term we hold a special assembly to launch the Connected Curriculum.
 This builds a sense of community and a positive link to learning across the whole school.
 During each term we also have a 'day of action' or celebration, linked to the Connected Curriculum.
-We also hold an annual Open Evening to showcase the excellence in learning across our whole-school.
+We also hold an annual Open Evening in Term 4 to showcase the excellence in learning across our whole-school.
 We believe that is important for children to apply what they learn in subjects through project-based learning.
-A whole-school approach to this is the focus we place on STEAM learning.
+An approach to this is the focus we place on STEAM learning and the 6 Ds of Solution Fluency.
 This is the integration of the Science, Technologies, Engineering, Arts and Mathematics.
 Teachers plan learning that is open-ended, linked to local or global issues and develops children's 21st century skills.
 We enable students to be creative and critical thinkers, who can solve complex problems and design innovative solutions.